defo-project/ech-dev-utils/howtos/haproxy.md

 ## Test

+Note: as of now, two tests fail and are being investigated.
+Not yet sure if those are real fails or due to restructuring the test code/config.

 The [testhaproxy.sh](../scripts/testhaproxy.sh) script starts servers and optionally runs clients against those.
 If needed, a lighttpd backend web server is started using